torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 ^^^^^

 Some of the port->ops functions for a parport may take time, owing to delays at the peripheral.
-After the peripheral has not responded for ``inactivity`` jiffies, a timeout will occur and the blocking function will return.
+After the peripheral has yest responded for ``inactivity`` jiffies, a timeout will occur and the blocking function will return.

-A timeout of 0 jiffies is a special case: the function must do as much as it can without blocking or leaving the hardware in an unknown state.
+A timeout of 0 jiffies is a special case: the function must do as much as it can without blocking or leaving the hardware in an unkyeswn state.
 If port operations are performed from within an interrupt handler, for instance, a timeout of 0 jiffies should be used.